jvalaj/library-management-system/README.md

 2. Adding a new book to the library
 3. Borrowing a Book & Returning a book

-This project is exemplifies basic OOP in Python
+This project exemplifies basic OOP in Python